|Address:||401 York Avenue|

 |Contractors:||G. A. Baert Construction Company Ltd.|

-Completed at a cost of $6 million, the Norquay Building, named for Manitoba premier John Norquay (1841-1889), was designed from the inside out.
+Completed at a cost of $6 million, the Norquay Building, named for Manitoba Premier John Norquay (1841-1889), was designed from the inside out.
 Using a new precast concrete slab floor system, it is built on a modular grid permitting flexibility of office layouts and economical construction.
-Stainless steel and glass curtain walls on the north and south sides provide ample natural light for the many government offices within, while the east and wet end walls are sheathed in Tyndall limestone.
+Stainless steel and glass curtain walls on the north and south sides provide ample natural light for the many government offices within, while the east and west end walls are sheathed in Tyndall limestone.
 The exterior is a sleek rectangle with clean modernist lines that repeat the modular planning grid.

 The entrance, on a raised podium of exposed aggregate precast concrete, features a free-standing entry canopy of stainless steel.

-In many respects the Norquay Building recalls the design of the 1952 United Nations' General Assembly Building, by Oscar Neimeyer, Le Corbusier, and the firm of Harrison & Abramovitz.
+In many respects the Norquay Building recalls the design of the 1952 United Nations General Assembly Building, by Oscar Neimeyer, Le Corbusier, and the firm of Harrison & Abramovitz.